augustovictor/guides/Architecture.md

         - Use the top-down approach during project inception;

 #### Architectural Design Process
-- Step 1 - Start with the big picture and know your boundaries:
+- STEP 1 - Start with the big picture and know your boundaries:
     - Considerations (These considerations are important to know what your solution responsabilities are, and how it will function as part of your organization ecosystem):
         - The first level of the architectural design defines your application boundaries and interoperation points with other applications.
 Both internal and external to the organization;
         - Where does your solution fit into your organization's ecosystem?